These Eye Creams Are Like A Tall Glass Of Water For Dry, Flaky Skin

-Pretty much everyone catches a dose of dry, flaky skin come wintertime.
-Not exactly news.
+Pretty much everyone catches a dose of dry, flaky skin come wintertime — not exactly news.
 But when it comes to dry, flaky skin around the eyes?
 Well, that can manifest year round.

 Even those with oily complexions aren’t spared: Since the skin around the eyes doesn't have much in the way of oil glands, sensitivity, redness, and extreme dryness can occur, no matter what your skin type.
 The solution?
 Keep delicate skin around the eye area hydrated AF.